This made-up sample transcript is for our transcribers' reference on points of style.

 For an example of a real transcription in the different file formats our customers receive, check out the sample transcript entry in our customer FAQ.

-The made-up transcript below shows the correct formatting for many situations you will encounter frequently in CastingWords transcripts.
+The made-up transcript below shows the correct formatting for many situations you will encounter when transcribing for CastingWords.

 There's more going on in this example than you might think!
 Here are some things to look for:

 Single spacing between words (including after a period or speaker label)

 Blank line (hard return) above & below paragraphs and standalone tags

 Speaker labels (full names, first names, roles, and "Man 1")